 Q. How does

 A. We measure water replenishment based on projects that safely and sustainably provide water to communities and nature for continued use.
 Those projects can include safe water, watershed restoration or replenishment and rainwater harvesting, among other locally relevant projects.
 The amount of water (measured in liters) is then calculated against the volume of our beverage sales made in a given year.
 For instance, in 2015, our beverage sales volume was about 166 billion liters and our replenish projects yielded 191.9 billion liters of water returned to communities and nature.
 Note, sales volume is a little higher than our product volume produced in our plants – 151.1 billion liters – due to fountain sales at our customers’ locations that we also account for in our replenish work.

 Coca-Cola only counts water replenishment from projects that secure water for communities and/or nature.
 We have more than 500 community water projects, but approximately 300 of those are focused on water infrastructure, policy, sanitation, or education programs.
 While these types of projects fulfill a significant need, they do not provide direct water benefits; therefore, we do not count them in our replenishment calculations.
 In 2015, 248 projects in 71 countries equated to 115% of replenished water.
-We only calculate replenishment credit for the portions of each project that are directly funded or instituted by the Coca-Cola system.
-Thus, we do not take any replenishment volume credit for work financed solely by our partners.
+We only calculate replenishment credit for the portions of each project that are directly funded or instituted by the

 Q. When you ‘replenish’ do you put water back into the sources of water your bottling plants get their water from?